-Earlier in the year, it was suggested that I write a post about pallbearers – how to choose suitable candidates, what’s required of them; that sort of thing.
+Earlier in the year, it was suggested that I write a post about pallbearers – how to choose suitable candidates, what are their duties and what’s required of them; that sort of thing.
 I added it to my list of potential topics and, driven by curiosity, I busied myself writing about other topics.
 Today’s the day; I’m ready to write about what’s involved in selecting and being a pallbearer.
 If you’re interested in the history of pallbearing, check out the Origin of Pallbearers.
 “Casket bearer” is another accepted term describing this important role.

 What does a Pallbearer Do?

-For years I’ve used just one criterion: a pallbearer should be someone of consequence in the life of the deceased.
+When thinking about how to choose a pallbearer, I’ve used just one criterion: a pallbearer should be someone of consequence in the life of the deceased.
 But that’s not a hard and fast rule.
 Take, for example, the 1961 funeral of Ernest Hemingway.It’s an accident that I even bring it up.
 When preparing to write an upcoming post, I found myself reading about Ernest Hemingway’s death –thinking he could be a feature in a celebrity cremation post (similar to Celebrity Cremations: Isadora Duncan).
 There wasn’t a story there for that post (simply because he wasn’t cremated).
 But I discovered a list of the pallbearers who served at his funeral and thought it a point of conversation for this post.
 Sweet!

 Here’s why: the list appeared to be made up of ‘ordinary folks’; some from the town of Ketchum, Idaho, where he had been living prior to his death.
 There was a doctor, a local rancher and business owner, a photographer from the railroad; just everyday people who came in contact with Mr. Hemingway in the short time he lived there.